RedTroops/IOS-SDK/README.md

 ###4.
 Audio Ad

-The Audio Ad will play an audio file with.
+The Audio Ad will play an audio file.

 1. Import the following file to your view controller